lazlop/bmotif-templates/README.md

 ### 📋 Guideline 36 (`guideline36/`)
 ASHRAE Guideline 36 compliant system templates and validation shapes.

-- **Templates**: Comprehensive models of G36 compliant systems based on system diagrams from Guideline 36's informative appendix
+- **Templates**: Comprehensive models of G36 compliant systems based on system diagrams from Guideline 36's informative appendix.
+These are example systems that would be able to support Guideline 36 control sequences for their system types.
-- **Shapes**: SHACL constraints defining G36 data requirements for air-side equipment (Section 4), including validation rules and inference capabilities for equipment labeling
+- **Shapes**: SHACL constraints defining G36 data requirements for air-side equipment (Section 4), including validation rules and inference capabilities for equipment labeling to more easily query data and validate models of equipment that would support Guideline 36 control sequences.
 - **Models**: Example system models created using these templates, also stored at models.open223.info

 modeled systems: